-Sometimes the two are the same, with the web address link also being the visible text – https://learn1.open.ac.uk/course/view.php?id=100132.
-Sometimes they’re different – the OU Computing Guide.
-Both of those links take you to the same place, but one is much easier for a reader to understand in advance.
+Sometimes the text and link address are the same, for example, https://learn1.open.ac.uk/course/view.php?id=100132., and sometimes they’re different, the OU Computing Guide.
+Both of these links take you to the same place, but one is much easier for a reader to understand than the other.

-Whichever word processor you use, when you insert a hyperlink into your document you'll need to provide the web address and decide on the text you want to display.
+Whichever word processor you use, when you insert a hyperlink into your document you'll need to provide the file path or web address and decide on the text you want to display.
 It makes sense to use something meaningful for the display text.
-You can, if you wish, attach a link to a picture or other graphic object, instead of text, but there’s no equivalent of underlined blue type to remind you that the link is there.
+You can also use an image to display the link but it's not always as obvious as blue, underlined text.

 If you make notes using a word processor you can include links to pages in websites, link to other files on your computer, and jump to paragraphs in documents.
 This can save you a lot of time later, especially when preparing for an assignment or during revision.